Speed up things in scalac and sbt

 into

-It required few changes, but not that much - I already had things nicely layered, so in few places I split interface from implementation, but mostly just moved things from one directory to another.
-These actions didn’t change my architecture, nor affected how it works, but still let me cut down 6-7 minutes from the CI build.
+It required a few changes, but not that much - I already had things nicely layered, so in a few places I split the interface from the implementation, but mostly just moved things from one directory to another.
+These actions didn’t change my architecture, nor did they affect how it works, but still let me cut down 6-7 minutes from the CI build.

 Of course, you shouldn’t make a 100 modules 10 files each.
 Resolving settings and dependencies from dependent modules is not free, so such split would have its own inefficiencies.
 Especially if you use snapshots.